Baptisms by Arizona priest presumed invalid due to error

 “Likely, the people who heard it happen in Phoenix were aware of these other stories and therefore knew the phrasing to be incorrect,” Burke said.

-Burke said the diocese was not aware of any seminarians, deacons, or priests who were invalidly baptized by Arango.
+Burke said the diocese was not aware of any seminarians, deacons or priests who were improperly baptized by Arango.

+Andrea Reyes, a lifelong St. Gregory parishioner, became friends with Arango during a church trip to Israel in 2017 has kept in contact since he resigned.

+“He basically said that this is a very unique situation, and he understands that he made a mistake,” she said.
+“I was like, ‘We miss you so much.’
+And he was like, ‘Yeah, I miss you guys too.’
+I feel like he’s kind of grieving this as well as we are as a community.”

-Dell’Orto reported from Minneapolis.
-Associated Press writers Ed White in Detroit, Nicole Winfield in Rome and Luis Andres Henao in Princeton, New Jersey, contributed to this report. ___ Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
+Dell’Orto reported from Minneapolis and Henao from Princeton, New Jersey.
+Associated Press writers Ed White in Detroit, Terry Tang in Phoenix and Nicole Winfield in Rome contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.